gardener-attic/component-spec/doc/proposal/03-component-repository.md

 also provide the possibility to store technical artefacts together with the *Component Descriptors* in the *Component Repository* itself as so-called *local blobs*.
 This allows to pack all component versions with their technical artefacts in a *Component Repository* as a completely self-contained package.
 This is a typical requirement if you need to deliver your product into a fenced landscape.
+This also allows storing e.g. configuration data together with your *Component Descriptor*.

 **Todo: Image mit CDs, localblobs ...**